masci/dev/site/content/writing/why-did-you-move to-management.md

 but reality is obviously more complex than this.
 Since I tend to go back and forth between coding and management, I find myself in the need to make decisions more often than people with a more "stable" career, and the factors contributing to such decisions are many and possibly different every time.
-Several of those are bad factors (frustration, money, pride, desire of showing off, boredom even) and it's vital for me to recognize them and bring back the focus on drivers number one and two.
+Several of those are negative factors (frustration, money, pride, boredom even) so it's important for me to recognize them and bring back the focus on drivers number one and two.